Chen Fujin: Early life and education

 Chen was born in Shiping County, Yunnan, in May 1941.
 In 1960, he was admitted to Peking University, majoring in philosophy.
 He joined the Chinese Communist Party (CCP) in July 1965.
 Two months later, he was assigned to the Political Department of the Ministry of Culture as an official.
 He worked at May Seventh Cadre School in Xianning, Hubei between 1969 and 1971.
 In March 1971, he was recalled to Beijing and was dispatched to Beijing Chemical Research Institute, an institute affiliated to China Petrochemical Corporation.

 Ministry of Coal Industry

 Beginning in May 1975, he served in several posts in the Ministry of Coal Industry, including secretary of the minister, deputy director of the General Office, and vice president of the Information Institute.
 He was editor-in-chief of China Coal News in December 1982, and held that office until March 1986.

 General Office of the Chinese Communist Party

 In March 1986, he was dispatched to the General Office of the Chinese Communist Party, where he was eventually promoted to deputy director in May 1993.

 Chinese Academy of Governance

 He was appointed Chinese Communist Party Committee Secretary of the Chinese Academy of Governance in December 1999, concurrently holding the executive vice president position.

 Chinese People's Political Consultative Conference

-In March 2008, he became chairperson of the Culture, History and Study Committee of the Chinese People's Political Consultative Conference, a post he kept until his retirement in March 2013.
+In March 2008, he became chairperson of the Committee on Culture, Historical Data and Studies, a post he kept until his retirement in March 2013.